isomerpages/moe-crestsec/_i-am-a/P6 Student's Parent.md

 and stationery, school uniform and vocational attire, shoes and socks, waiver of school and standard miscellaneous fees, and daily school meal and transport subsidies.
-Students can approach the school’s Administration Office for a MOE-FAS application form or download the application&nbsp;
-<a href="https://www.crestsec.edu.sg/files/fas_application_specialised_schools_2025.pdf" rel="noopener noreferrer nofollow" target="_blank">from the website</a><strong>. </strong>Click <a href="https://www.crestsec.edu.sg/files/fas_application_specialised_schools_2025.pdf" rel="noopener nofollow" target="_blank">here</a> to
+Students can approach the school’s Administration Office for a MOE-FAS application form or download the application from the website<strong>. </strong>Click <a href="https://www.crestsec.edu.sg/files/fas_application_specialised_schools_2025.pdf" rel="noopener nofollow" target="_blank">here</a> to download form.
-download form<strong> </strong>.
 Needy students who do not meet the eligibility criteria for MOE FAS may be considered for the school-based FAS.
 Approval will be given on a case-by-case basis.</p>
 <p></p>
 <p><strong>10)&nbsp;&nbsp; What are the school hours at CSS?</strong>
 </p>